RDI-30021 - Evidence-based Project (Apprentice Route)

 Aims

-Through 15 hours of student-facing teaching supported by independent directed study.
-The students will develop the following attributes to apply for fitness for autonomous practice:
+Through a series of student-facing teaching supported by independent directed study, the students will develop the following attributes to apply for fitness for autonomous practice:

 Full skill set for Band 5 scope of practice outlined by the regulatory body; Health and Care Professions Council, (HCPC) and

-The scope of the society and college of radiographers (SCoR) within theory transposing into practice supporting the apprentice's professional development.
-Leadership skills will be acquired from this module to support the transition from undergraduate to knowledge-based autonomous practitioner.
-The fundamental framework of clinical governance, standard setting, monitoring, compliance, and management strategies will be delivered.
+The scope of the society and college of radiographers (SCoR) within theory transposing into practice supporting the apprentices professional development.

 Intended Learning Outcomes